oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `fundsWallet`

-The address where ether and synths raised by selling SNX are sent.
+The address where ether and synths raised by selling OKS are sent.

 It is also where ether is sent if the proceeds of a sale of synths could not be transferred because the recipient is a non-payable contract.